Click2Hack/Speed-Typing/README.md

 ### Key Points in the Code and README:

 1. **Modify the Time Limit**:
-   - In the `README.md`, there's a section that explains how players can modify the time limit by changing the `TIME_LIMIT` value.
+   - In the `README.md`, there's a section that explains how players can modify the time limit by changing the `TIME_LIMIT` value in the 6th line of  ###Code.
    - In the code, this is defined at the top:
      ```c
      #define TIME_LIMIT 20 // Modify this line to change the time limit in seconds